Speykious/read-last-lines-ts/README.md

 [![Test screenshot](resources/screenshot-test.png)](resources/screenshot-test.png)

-When I looked at the code for the `read` function of the `read-last-lines` package, there was a lot of things for which I quite didn't understand the motivation behind.
+When I looked at the code for the `read` function of the `read-last-lines` package, there were a lot of things for which I quite didn't understand the motivation behind.

 There was absolutely no use of any kind of for loop or while loop, nor any use of async/await.
 Maybe it was for some kind of backwards-compatibility?